-Thus we see that set $\mathcal{D}^c$ of points at which a convex function $f$ does not have a unique supporting hyperplane has measure zero.
-Subsequently any process which has a probability density at each time $t$ spends time of measure zero in $\mathcal{D}^c$, an important fact we will use in the sequel.
+Suppose a convex function $f:\mathbb{R}^d\rightarrow\mathbb{R}$ is finite at some point $x\in\mathbb{R}^d$.
+Then $f$ is differentiable at $x$ if and only if the directional derivative $Df(x)[\cdot]$ is linear on $\mathbb{R}^d$.
+Moreover, in order for this condition to be satisfied, it suffices that the partial derivatives with respect to the basis vectors of $\mathbb{R}^d$ exist at $x$ (\cite[Thm.
+25.2]{rockafellar}).
+Let us denote by $\mathcal{D}$ the set of points in the domain of $f$ at which the supporting hyperplane is unique, i.e. at which $f$ is differentiable.
+It is known (\cite[Thm.
+25.4]{rockafellar}) that for a proper convex function $f$ the set $\mathcal{D}$ is dense in $\text{int}(\text{dom}f)$ and that its complement in $\text{int}(\text{dom}f)$ \emph{is a set of measure zero}.
+Consequently any process whose law has a probability density at each time $t>0$ spends time of measure zero in $\mathcal{D}^c$, an important fact we will use in the sequel.